 This test was run on paid search traffic for 6 weeks.
 Version A “Get My Free Paper” resulted in a pretty serious increase over “Download Paper” because the message communicates ownership and personal benefits, instead of just describing what you get.

 Whenever you can frame your landing page’s offer in terms of your specific visitor, rather than general terms, do it.

 Particularly powerful is the use of pronouns (like “our,” “my,” “I”) and ownership (like “yours,” “mine,” “my.”)

 Call to Action Example #3: Gain? or Just Not Lose?

 As the name implies, “loss aversion” is the general idea that people don’t like to lose things.
-It gets interesting, though, when you learn that people are actually more averse to losing something than they are to gaining something of equal value.
+It gets interesting, though, when you learn that people are more averse to losing something than gaining something of equal value.

 This call to action test taps into this very powerful psychological factor by adding the copy “You’re going to miss out on GREAT DEALS” as an animated popup which appears when traffic doesn’t click the opt-in checkbox.